Taylor & Francis in Africa

 Events for Authors and Editors in Africa

-You can watch the recordings of previous webinars on our Africa Events page
+Below is a list of topics that past webinars have focussed on.
+You can watch the recordings of these webinars on our African Events Page:

 Directions and Provocations in African Studies: free to access throughout 2021